maxsumrall/PathDB/README.md

 ### RemoveResultProxy

+This is a class used by the _IndexDeletion_ class.
+A _RemoveResultProxy_ instance is created when a node will be deleted from the index.
+To handle the updates of siblings and children in the process of deletion, necessary information, e.g. _removedNodeId, siblingNodeID, isLeaf_, is stored in the _RemoveResultProxy_ instance.

 ### SearchCursor

 Class to define a cursor for search operations on the B+ tree.
 This class has public functions _next()_ and _hasNext()_.

 ### SplitResult

+The same way as the class _RemoveResultProxy_ is used for deletion, _SplitResult_ is used for insertion.
+The attributes _key, primkey, left and right_ are stored in an instance of _SplitResult_.

 ### TreeNodeIDManager

+This class manages which ids a node of the tree can obtain.
+The following public methods are available to manage these ids:
+- acquire
+- release
+- isNodeIdInFreePool

 DiskManager
 -----